Garcia tops Kasatkina for final spot in semis of WTA Finals

 The final is Monday in an event that was moved to Texas from China over concerns about the safety of Peng Shuai, a Grand Slam doubles champion who accused a former government official there of sexual assault.
 Coronavirus restrictions also played a part in the decision.

 Gauff and doubles partner Jessica Pegula each went 0-6 in singles and doubles.
-They were the first Americans to make the WTA Finals debut in singles and doubles since Lindsay Davenport in 1994.
+They were the first Americans to make their WTA Finals debut in singles and doubles since Lindsay Davenport in 1994.

 Gauff seemed ready to welcome the event as a way to forget about her week in Texas and move on to the International Tennis Federation’s 12-nation team competition named in honor of King.